WCIA: History

-While it frequently trounced WICS/WICD and WAND in the ratings, Meyer decided to open a low-powered relay of WCIA on UHF channel 49 to get better coverage in the state capital.
-In 1985, this became full-powered station WCFN.
+Although most of Springfield did not get a clear signal from channel 3 until cable arrived in central Illinois, WCIA frequently trounced WICS/WICD and WAND in the ratings.
+In 1967, Meyer decided to open a low-powered relay of WCIA on UHF channel 49 to get better coverage in the state capital.
+In 1985, the repeater became full-powered station WCFN, but remained a straight simulcast of WCIA; its existence was only acknowledged in legal IDs.
 In 2002, WCFN separated from WCIA and became the area's UPN affiliate.
 However, few viewers on the western half of the market lost access to WCIA due to the extremely high penetration of cable and satellite, which is all but essential for acceptable television in much of this vast market.
-The few viewers who lost access regained it soon afterward when WCIA and WCFN activated their digital television services and added each other to their second digital subchannels.
+The few viewers who lost access regained it soon afterward when WCIA and WCFN activated their digital signals and added each other to their second digital subchannels.
 WCFN's main channel instead carried WCIA's main schedule in full high definition, with WCFN's channel remaining in standard definition until multiplexing technology improved to allow WCIA and WCFN's main channels to both be in HD.
 This, and area cable and satellite access, assured both stations full market coverage.
 WCFN changed its call letters to WCIX in 2011.

 For decades, WCIA was available on cable systems in Bloomington–Normal, in the Peoria market, along with sister station WMBD-TV.
-In March 2000, shortly after Nexstar bought controlling interest in both stations, it announced it would drop WCIA from AT&T Cable Services (now Comcast Xfinity) and cable systems in surrounding areas, a move that would eventually be forced nationwide, due to CBS affiliation agreements requiring only one affiliate being authorized per market on pay television services.
+In March 2000, shortly after Nexstar bought controlling interest in both stations, it announced it would drop WCIA from AT&T Broadband (now Comcast Xfinity) and cable systems in surrounding areas, a move that would eventually be forced nationwide, due to CBS affiliation agreements requiring only one affiliate being authorized per market on pay television services.
 It would centralize WMBD's advertising revenue and preserve its ratings standing within the Peoria market without numbers being further stunted by WCIA.
 A group known as "Citizens to Keep WCIA on-the-air" petitioned Nexstar to revert the change, but was unsuccessful.
 WCIA's Grade B signal still covers the Bloomington–Normal area decently (extending as far west as Morton), meaning that Bloomington–Normal residents can still receive WCIA over-the-air.

 In November 2006, work began to re-secure WCIA's existing tower in Seymour so it would be able to hold a new digital transmission line and antenna.